swup/a11y-plugin/README.md

 ## Styling

-Browsers will display a visible outline around elements focussed by this plugin.
+Browsers will display a visible outline around elements focused by this plugin.
 That's great for orientation of keyboard users, but tends to be annoying for mouse users.
 We can make both groups of users happy by using a combination of the `:focus` and `:focus-visible` pseudo-class to hide any focus outlines while the site is being used with a mouse: